The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Results

 Intuitively, we observe that the BCD increases progressively as additional topics are removed.
 This exercise also allows us to provide another benchmark for the content-moderation-induced distortions we documented in \Cref{fig:removal_tox}.
 We find that removing all Tweets with a toxicity score above 0.8 from the data is akin to removing four topics from the data at random.
 Both of these interventions result in a BCD of approximately 0.7.
 However, it is also worth highlighting that removing four topics deletes twice as many Tweets from the data (6\%) as content moderation with a threshold of 0.8 (3\%).
 This suggests that the per-Tweet distortions of the semantic space are more severe when content is removed based on toxicity.

-In Panel (b) of \Cref{fig:content}, we additionally show the topics that are affected most by content moderation.
-Perhaps unsurprisingly, we find that Tweets containing insults against political figures are most affected by content moderation.\footnote{Note that even highly uncivil insults against public figures represent a form of opinion expression.} Moreover, we also find that Tweets discussing the topics of ``Racism'', ``Trump'', or the ``Black Lives Matter (BLM)'' movement are heavily affected by content moderation, thereby distorting the topic composition of online debate.\footnote{The finding on the removal of discussions of racism aligns well with the work of \cite{lee2024people}.} It is also important to highlight that our results do not hinge on shifts in any one topic, i.e., the results are virtually identical if we do not consider Tweets containing insults (see Appendix \Cref{fig:removal_tox_no_insult}).
-Furthermore, we can demonstrate that content moderation distorts the semantic space, even within specific topics (unreported).
+In Panel (b) of \Cref{fig:content}, we additionally show the topics that would be most affected by toxicity-based content moderation.
+Perhaps unsurprisingly, we find that Tweets containing insults against political figures are most affected by content moderation.\footnote{Note that even highly uncivil insults against public figures represent a form of opinion expression.} Moreover, we also find that Tweets discussing the topics of ``Racism'', ``Trump'', or the ``Black Lives Matter (BLM)'' movement are heavily affected by content moderation, thereby distorting the topic composition of online debate.\footnote{The finding on the removal of discussions of racism aligns well with the work of \cite{lee2024people}.}

+As an additional benchmarking exercise, we also report the distortions introduced by removing each topic in turn.
+For each topic generated by the Top2Vec model, we remove all Tweets assigned to that topic and compute the resulting Bhattacharyya distance relative to the full sample.
+Appendix \Cref{fig:removal_topic_1_b_1} reports these topic-specific distortions.

+It is also important to highlight that our results do not hinge on shifts in any one topic, i.e., the results are virtually identical if we do not consider Tweets containing insults (see Appendix \Cref{fig:removal_tox_no_insult}).
+Furthermore, we can demonstrate that content moderation distorts the semantic space, even within topics (unreported).